List of Persona 5 characters: Later members

 Goro is a popular teenage detective who has been given the title of "The Second Coming of the Detective Prince" (探偵王子の再来, Tantei ōji no sairai') by the media, and is known for his talent.
 Due to living in a series of abusive foster homes, he has become deeply contemptuous of society.
-He openly opposes the Phantom Thieves, and becomes a rival to Joker.
+He openly opposes the Phantom Thieves and becomes a rival to Joker.
 As a Confidant, he represents the Justice Arcana.
 During his Confidant, Akechi befriends Joker and admits his concerns about the Phantom Thieves' case and his past.
 He later joins the Thieves under the codename "Crow" after learning of their identities, and forces them to change Sae Nijima's heart to clear their names.

 Akechi works for Masayoshi Shido as the "Black Mask" by exploiting the power of Metaverse and his Persona, but secretly plans to destroy his career and avenge his mother's suicide by revealing himself as his illegitimate son after he becomes prime minister.
 Because the Phantom Thieves are actively working against Shido, Akechi betrays them and attempts to assassinate Joker, partly out of jealousy.
-However, the Phantom Thieves are able to outsmart him by faking Joker's death through an intricate plot involving a clever use of the Metaverse Navigator, having figured out earlier that he had the ability to travel to the Metaverse, and covertly bugging his smartphone to find out who he was working for.
-After the Phantom Thieves defeat him in Shido's Palace, he sacrifices himself to save them after they are attacked by his cognitive self created by Shido, who had his suspicions about Akechi's origins and thus planned to remove him as a loose end.
-In Persona 5 Royal, he becomes playable during the third semester, and near the end of the game, Maruki reveals to Joker that Akechi was brought back to reality out of Joker's wish to save him, and his survival depends on the choices the player made throughout the game.
+However, the Phantom Thieves are able to outsmart him by faking Joker's death through an intricate plot involving a clever use of the Metaverse Navigator, having figured out earlier that he could travel to the Metaverse, and covertly bugging his smartphone to find out who he was working for.
+After the Phantom Thieves defeat him in Shido's Palace, he sacrifices himself to save them after they are attacked by his cognitive self, created by Shido, who had his suspicions about Akechi's origins and thus planned to remove him as a loose end.
+In Persona 5 Royal, he becomes playable during the third semester, in which Maruki reveals to Joker that Akechi was brought back to reality out of Joker's wish to save him, and his survival depends on the choices the player made throughout the game.

 Like Joker, Akechi is a Wild Card and can use several Personas simultaneously.
-However, his Wild Card ability is stagnant due to his lack of genuine human relations, meaning he only has two Personas - one representing his façade as a detective, and one representing his true colors.
+However, his Wild Card ability is stagnant due to his lack of genuine human relations, meaning he only has two Personas – one representing his façade as a detective, and one representing his true colors.
 The Persona he uses as a member of the Phantom Thieves is Robin Hood; when he faces the party in his boss battle, he switches to Loki in the second half of the fight.
 In Persona 5 Royal, his Ultimate Persona is Hereward.
 With the Phantom Thieves, Akechi fights using laser sabers and ray guns; when he fights them after revealing his true colors, he uses a serrated sword and a silenced pistol.

 He is portrayed by Yoshihide Sasaki in Persona 5: The Stage.
 He appears in Super Smash Bros.
 Ultimate as a Spirit, and Joker has a color scheme based on his Crow outfit.